10up/action-wordpress-plugin-deploy/README.md

 ## Example Workflow Files

 To get started, you will want to copy the contents of one of these examples into `.github/workflows/deploy.yml` and push that to your repository.
-You are welcome to name the file something else.
+You are welcome to name the file something else, but it must be in that directory.
+The usage of `ubuntu-latest` is recommended for compatibility with required dependencies in this Action.

 ### Deploy on pushing a new tag